ameenalkhaldi/Curriculum-Generator/README.md

 ### 2. Convert the outline to JSON
 - Create `curriculum.json` at the repo root (or inside a `curricula/` folder).
+- Add top-level metadata so bundling knows how to describe the curriculum (set `"slug"` to the ID you use for `--curriculum-id`, `"title"` to something like `"English → Arabic"`, and the exact `"languageOfInstruction"` / `"targetLanguage"` strings).
 - Map each Markdown concept to the fields the CLI expects:

 | Markdown concept | JSON key |